isotope-crypto/urx-isotope-cpuminer/README.md

 The archive contains all respective binaries for many different CPU types!
 Use the native version if you are not sure of the type of CPU instruction set for your CPU.

-#### ARCH EXE NOTE:
+#### WINDOWS ARCH EXE NOTE:
-Use your respective .exe per your processor's instruction set!
+Use your respective architecture .exe per your processor's instruction set!

 64Bit Exe name	|		Compile flags		|	Arch name
 ------------ | -------------| -------------